Hawaiian Dick: Hawaiian Dick: Byrd of Paradise

 Byrd investigates Leila Rose, and ends up meeting her sister, Kahami, at a bar called the Outrigger.
 Kahami, saddened by her sister's death, takes Byrd to visit her aunt, Auntie Chan, a woman who, in Hawaiian culture, is a sort of witch-doctor (similar to a bruja in Mexican culture).
 While Byrd meets with Kahami's aunt, revealing that it was she who raised Leila Rose and who got the girl killed in the first place, feeling it would be better to have dead nieces than ones who were in the thrall of Bishop Masaki, Mo investigates a disturbance at one of Bishop Masaki's warehouses.
 While there, he is knocked unconscious by Leila Rose's zombified corpse, who proceeds to leave the warehouse.

 As the story rumbles towards its conclusion, Byrd and Kahami go to the docks to face Bishop Masaki as a storm rages around them.
 During their confrontation, Auntie Chan arrives.
 A shoot-out begins, during which time Auntie Chan gets shot, but stops when Bishop Masaki sees Leila Rose coming toward him during the storm.
-It is only when a flash of lightning strikes too late that Masaki sees Leila for the corpse she has become before she embraces him and they fall off the pier and into he roiling ocean.
+It is only when a flash of lightning strikes too late that Masaki sees Leila for the corpse she has become before she embraces him and they fall off the pier and into the roiling ocean.
 Byrd and Kahami flee the scene, as does Auntie Chan.
 The book ends with Byrd setting up his new offices in Auntie Chan's old storefront.
 Auntie Chan herself ends up stalled on the Pali Highway.
 She gets out of her car as a series of drumbeats begins.